 If you are looking to improve brain health, sauerkraut is for you.
 Probiotic foods are getting a lot of attention for their beneficial effects related to gut and brain connections.

-A review paper of 8 clinical studies in the journal Nutrients concluded that probiotics help improve mood and reduce symptoms of depression [R].
+A review paper of 8 clinical studies in the journal Nutrients concluded that probiotics help improve mood and reduce symptoms of depression.

 This is because probiotic bacteria signal to the brain to make happy chemicals and calm chemicals like serotonin and dopamine.
-Bottom line: sauerkraut or other fermented foods should be part of your daily repertoire if you suffer from depression.
+For this reason, sauerkraut or other fermented foods should be part of your daily repertoire if you suffer from depression.

 Tip: probiotic foods like raw sauerkraut may help improve mood and reduce symptoms of depression.